 He also is an experienced science communicator.
 He won multiple awards for best presentation and organised Hermes 2014, a summer school on cutting-edge science and science communication.
 This experience lead to his appointment as a science communication judge at Hermes 2018.

 Flaviu has collaborated with the creative and artistic sector to create projects at the boundary between science and art.
-A project with the Edinburgh college of art resulted in a sculpture featured at the Edinburgh International Science Festival and in the Canvas art journal.
+Highlights include a book chapter on embodied knowledge, a sculpture featured at the Edinburgh International Science Festival and an artwork feature in the Canvas art journal.

 He is also an experienced dancer, with background in Argentine tango and bachata.